Massage Therapy Scholarship

 - In order to make the essay more readable, keep the paragraphs fairly short and organized in a logical order.

-- Imagine that you are writing this essay for a specific friend who is going to read every word.
+- Imagine that you are writing this essay for a specific friend or massage school classmate who is going to read every word.
 Write in a way that connects with your reader.
 Make it personal and engaging.

 - Don’t try to write it all in one day.
 Coming back to work on an essay after getting your mind off it for a while will usually result in some fresh insights that make for a better final result.